ga-wdi-boston/html-angular-dependencyinjection/README.md

 ```

-So, we found that by using a some software design concepts out code could be more flexible and easily testable.
+So, we found that by using a some software design concepts our code could be more flexible and easily testable.

 And we didn't need to get everything working to validate our domain or data model.